yorkbill/get-support/bxnui.md

 ## BXNUI2093E
 **Message**: The number of intermediate certificates exceeds the number allowed.

-For more information about the number of allowed certificates and how to delete or replace them, see the [Uploading SSL certificates](/docs/apps?topic=creating-apps-ssl_csr#ssl_certificate){: external} topic.
+For more information about the number of allowed certificates and how to delete or replace them, see the [Uploading SSL certificates](/docs/apps?topic=apps-ssl_csr#ssl_certificate) topic.

 ## BXNUI2094E
 **Message**: The attempted operation failed because of a connection error.